AldanaCepedaDean/Benchmarking-RNAseq/README.md

 - A **FASTA file** with the genome sequences and their corresponding IDs.

 ### Example
-Below we provide an example R script to run a simulation experiment with Polyester.
+Below we provide an example R script (_Simulation_example.R_) to run a simulation experiment with Polyester.
 ⚠️ Remember to replace all file paths in the script with the paths to your own input files.